One of the first cultivated fruits, there are written descriptions of growing grapes and making wine dating back thousands of years.

 Third year, allow the top of each ‘T’ to form 12 buds.

-Fourth year +, prune the 12 buds down to 1 – 2 new buds during the dormant season.
+Fourth year +, prune the 12 buds down to 1 or 2 new buds during the dormant season.

 Insects and Diseases:

 Grapes are susceptible to a large number of insect and disease pests.
 Select disease tolerant cultivars when possible and utilize good sanitation practices.
-Monitor grapes closely and if problems occur, treat early with organic or natural pest controls.
+Monitor grapes closely and if problems occur, treat early with organic pest solutions.

-Note: Birds can be a major pest.
-The only sure method of protection is placing netting over the vines.
+Birds can be a major pest.
+The only sure method of protection is placing garden netting over the vines.